The Difference Between Collapse Context and Remove Context in SAP CPI/PI/PO

-XML messages in PI are handled as Queues.
-In a queue, Context is the position or the level of a XML node (element) relative to a parent node.
-If elements belong to the same parent node, the elements are in same Context.
-When the parent node changes, Context Change is inserted to the queue.
-Context Changes are shown in dark gray color.
+If elements belong to the same parent node, the elements are in the same Context.
+When the parent node changes, Context Change is inserted into the queue.
+Context Changes are shown in dark grey color.

 Context change shown in dark gray in Graphical Mapping queue

-Therefore, when we talk about Context of a message it is always based on a certain parent node.
+Therefore, when we talk about the Context of a message it is always based on a certain parent node.
 An XML element can have different Context queues depending on the parent node it is related to.

 Let’s use the Message Type below to understand Context Changes and Node Functions.